Effective Equilibrium Theory of Quantum Light-Matter Interaction in Cavities: Extended Systems and the Long Wavelength Approximation: Conclusion and Discussion

 \section{Conclusion and Discussion}

 In this work we have shown that even in an extended, unbounded electromagnetic environment, such as a Fabry-P\'erot cavity, the volume over which the interaction of light and matter mediated by the cavity should be considered is finite.
 This finite interaction volume is large enough to treat matter in its bulk limit.
-Importantly, we show that this is the limit that should be considered instead of the standard thermodynamic limit of photon-free solid state physics, when assessing the scaling of the light-matter coupling with system size in order to remain consistent with the assumptions of QED.
-While such a limit is naturally described by the explicit inclusion of the multi-mode nature of the electromagnetic field in the coupled light-matter problem, here we have derived an effective single mode description of the paradigmatic Fabry-P\'erot-2D material cavity-matter system featuring the correct size scaling in the bulk limit and the simplicity of a single-mode theory.
+Importantly, we show that this is the limit that should be considered instead of the standard thermodynamic limit of photon-free solid-state physics, when assessing the scaling of the light-matter coupling with system size within QED.
+While such a limit is naturally described by the explicit inclusion of the multi-mode nature of the electromagnetic field in the coupled light-matter problem, here we have derived an effective few-mode description of the paradigmatic Fabry-P\'erot-2D material cavity-matter system featuring the correct size scaling in the bulk limit and the simplicity of a few-mode theory.
 Our effective approach is non-perturbative and free from the double counting of the interaction of matter with the vacuum fluctuations of light already present in free space.
-We have derived our effective schemes according to the following steps: (i) The photonic modes of the Fabry-Perot cavity were quantized in an isotropic space in order to be consistent with the standard quantum-electrodynamical description of free space. (ii) We removed the spurious free-space double counting by identifying and subtracting the contribution of the cavity in the limit of mirrors with zero reflectivity. (iii) From the realistic cavity parameters and by employing the long wavelength approximation, we determined the relevant interaction length scales to define the full Hamiltonian of the effective single mode theory. \\ With light-matter coupling remaining finite in the bulk limit it is possible to expect the cavity to have an effect on the the ground state properties of an extended system.
+We have derived our effective schemes according to the following steps: (i) The photonic modes of the Fabry-P\'erot cavity were quantized in an isotropic space in order to be consistent with the standard quantum-electrodynamical description of free space. (ii) We removed the spurious free-space double counting by identifying and subtracting the contribution of the cavity in the limit of mirrors with zero reflectivity. (iii) From the realistic cavity reflectivity and by employing the long wavelength approximation, we determined the relevant interaction length scales to define the full Hamiltonian of the effective single mode theory. \\ With light-matter coupling remaining finite in the bulk limit it is possible to expect the cavity to have an effect on the the ground state properties of an extended system.
 Importantly our effective Hamiltonian can be used as a computationally convenient starting point for refined many-body methods.
-On the one hand, quantum-electrodynamical density functional theory (QEDFT)~\cite{ruggenthaler2014quantum,ruggenthaler2015ground,Jestadt2019, dreizler2012density, ullrichTDDFT2011}, the generalization of density functional theory to QED, and its newly developed functionals~\cite{pellegrini2015optimized,flick2018ab,flick2019light,schafer2021making,flick2022simple} can be augmented with a realistic few-mode description of the quantum electromagnetic environment without increase in its computational cost.
+On the one hand, quantum-electrodynamical density-functional theory (QEDFT)~\cite{ruggenthaler2014quantum,ruggenthaler2015ground,Jestadt2019, dreizler2012density, ullrichTDDFT2011}, and its newly developed functionals~\cite{pellegrini2015optimized,flick2018ab,flick2019light,schafer2021making,flick2022simple}, can be augmented with a realistic few-mode description of the quantum electromagnetic environment without increase in its computational cost.
 On the other hand, within many-body perturbation theory, the effective Hamiltonian introduces a simplified starting point to build an effective perturbation theory, by eliminating the explicit consideration of photon momentum degrees of freedom.
 It will be subject of future work to show how starting a perturbation theory from the original multi-mode Pauli-Fierz Hamiltonian and following the same approximations motivated by the long wavelength assumption could lead to an equivalent simplified effective perturbation theory.
 Further effort should then be devoted to delineate the span of correlation functions that can be calculated with such theory.